-- 1. Units in investment funds (investment funds and open-ended investment companies) pursuant to § 71 (1) InvFG 2011 that fulfil the requirements of Directive 2009/65/EC (UCITS) may together with the investment funds specified in the following item 2 make up no more than 10% of the fund assets in total, provided that the target funds themselves do not invest more than 10% of their fund assets in units of other investment funds. - 2.
-Units in investment funds pursuant to § 71 (2) InvFG 2011 that do not meet the requirements of Directive 2009/65/EC (UCI) and whose sole purpose is - To invest money contributed by a group of investors for their joint account in transferable securities and other liquid financial investments under the principles of risk diversification, and may make up a maximum of 10% of the fund assets in total together with the investment funds described in the previous item 1, provided that
+1. Units in investment funds (investment funds and open-ended investment companies) pursuant to § 71 (1) InvFG 2011 that fulfil the requirements of Directive 2009/65/EC (UCITS) may together with the investment funds specified in the following item 2 make up no more than 10% of the fund assets in total, provided that the target funds themselves do not invest more than 10% of their fund assets in units of other investment funds.

+- 2. Units in investment funds pursuant to § 71 (2) InvFG 2011 that do not meet the requirements of Directive 2009/65/EC (UCI) and whose sole purpose is - To invest money contributed by a group of investors for their joint account in transferable securities and other liquid financial investments under the principles of risk diversification, and - Whose units can be redeemed or paid out directly or indirectly from the assets of the investment fund upon request by the unit-holder, may make up a maximum of 10% of the fund assets in total together with the investment funds described in the previous item 1, provided that